Associates & Collaborators

 Email: palavi.sood@gmail.com

 Dr. Pallavi Sood is a clinical research scientist with academic training in health outcomes in older adults with physical and cognitive impairments.
 Dr. Sood received her bachelor’s degree in Physical Therapy from Kurukshetra University, India, before moving to the U.S. to pursue an M.S. in Prosthetics and Orthotics at the University of Pittsburgh.
 She completed her prosthetics residency at Comprehensive Prosthetics and Orthotics, Peoria, IL, and worked as a prosthetist for a year before moving to Florida to pursue her Ph.D.
 Her doctoral research focused on developing and validating health outcomes using advanced measurement techniques such as IRT, and Rasch modeling.
 Her postdoc training focused on using multimodal imaging (fNIRS, EEG, and fMRI) of brain activity to investigate walking and mobility decline in older adults with cognitive and functional impairments.
-Additionally, she has a graduate certification in Gerontology, Aging and Geriatric Practice, and Introduction to Clinical/ Transitional Research from UF.
+Additionally, she has a graduate certification in Gerontology, Aging, and Geriatric Practice, and Introduction to Clinical/ Transitional Research from UF.
 Dr. Sood’s research interests include clinical outcomes and methodology in the field of rehabilitation sciences, assistive technology, and outcomes among older adults with physical and cognitive impairments.
 She is interested in exploring cognitive and functional outcomes for older adults with cognitive impairments such as MCI and Dementia using multimodal imaging techniques such as fNIRS, EEG, and fMRI.
-Dr. Sood’s research goal is to understand the current gaps in health care practices and find innovative solutions to improve patient-centered outcomes with the end goal to improve patient care, and enhanced patient engagement, independence & quality of life.
+Dr. Sood’s research goal is to understand the current gaps in healthcare practices and find innovative solutions to improve patient-centered outcomes with the end goal of improving patient care and enhancing patient engagement, independence & quality of life.

 Click here to view Dr. Pallavi Sood’s publications.